BIRD CITY WISCONSIN

 Bird City Wisconsin Website

-Village President Arvid Petersen receives the Village's Bird City Wisconsin flag from Program Coordinator Carl Schwartz at the Village's inaugural IMBD program at Fontana Elementary School Friday, April 27, 2012.
+Past Village President Arvid Petersen received the Village's Bird City Wisconsin flag from Program Coordinator Carl Schwartz at the Village's inaugural IMBD program at Fontana Elementary School Friday, April 27, 2012.

 CREATING A BACKYARD BIRD HABITAT